norman-ml/norman_sdk/README.md

 from norman import Norman

+# Signing up to norman
 signup_response: SignupKeyResponse = await Norman.signup("<username>")

+# Retrieving the API key from signup response
 api_key: str = signup_response.api_key
 ```

-> ⚠️ **Important:**
+⚠️ **Important:**
 > Store your API key securely.
-API keys **cannot be regenerated** - if you lose your key, you will lose access to all your data across Norman clients.
+API keys **cannot be regenerated** - if you lose your key, you will lose access to all your models and data across Norman clients.

 ## 3. Run your first model
 With the Norman SDK, running a model is straightforward.
 You select a model from our [Model Library](https://norman-ai.com/library), check the required inputs and their format, and invoke the model using a simple API call.